trducng/theflow/README.md

 (A code walk-through of this session is stored in `examples/10-minutes-quick-start.ipynb`.
 You can run it with Google Colab (TODO - attach the link).)

 Pipeline can be defined as code.
 You initialize all the ops in `self.initialize` and route them in `self.run`.
-In `self.run`, you associate each step with a name `_ff_name`, which `theflow` use to identify the edge in the flow graph.

 ```python
 from theflow import Composable